brendancooley/epbt/epbt.md

 The results of this exercise reveal substantial unobserved policy barriers to trade.
 In 2011, across all in-sample markets, exporters faced an average $\tau$ of 2.5, equivalent to a 150 percent import tariff.^[Of course, this result is sensitive to my stance on the trade elasticity.
-Doubling the trade elasticity to 12 cuts the average $\tau$ in half to 1.7] The magnitude of these barriers dwarfs that of applied aggregate tariffs, which average only 4 percent within my sample.
+Doubling the trade elasticity to 12 cuts the average $\tau$ to 1.7] The magnitude of these barriers dwarfs that of applied aggregate tariffs, which average only 4 percent within my sample.
 This result is consistent with @Anderson2003, @Bradford2003, @deSousa2012, and @Waugh2016 which also uncover large implied trade costs using indirect measurement methods.
 Figure \ref{fig:tcosts} shows the distribution of implied policy barriers (panel A), relative to tariffs and predicted freight costs.

 ```